ErickMarlo/formsjs/README.md

 * click : beeing invoked when Button is clicked
 * validate : perform field validation and return custom error message

+###### Special fields

+The special kind of control Message, supports the following methods:

+* show : function(type, messages) , where type is message type, one of:success,info,warning,danger, messages is array of messages to be shown
+* clear : clears already shown messages from control
+* hide : hides control